elastic/ece-support-diagnostics/README.md

 # ece-support-diagnostics

-## ⚠️ Note about built in ECE diagnostics tool
+## ⚠️ THIS REPOSITORY WILL BE ARCHIVED IN FAVOR OF THE BUILT-IN ECE DIAGNOSTICS TOOL

 Starting from ECE version 3.3, there is a built-in diagnostics tool shipped with every ECE release.
 If you are running ECE 3.3 or later, please follow the steps in the [ECE documentation](https://www.elastic.co/guide/en/cloud-enterprise/current/ece-run-ece-diagnostics.html#ece-run-ece-diagnostics) unless instructed otherwise.
+THIS REPOSITORY WILL BE ARCHIVED.

 ## Description